shubhamg15/shubhamg15.github.io/_posts/2015-12-06-posting-from-tinypress.markdown

 ---
 published: true
-title: Posting from tinypress
+title: First post from tinypress using Jekyll
 layout: post
 ---
-This is a test post
+This is my first sample post.
+Could not be uglier than this :)